johndoe31415/x509sak/README.md

 positional arguments:
   crtsource             Certificate file (in PEM format) or directory
-                        (conainting PEM-formatted .pem or .crt files) which should be included in the graph.
+                        (containting PEM-formatted .pem or .crt files) which should be included in the graph.

 optional arguments: